dr-leo/pandaSDMX/doc/usage.rst

     facilitate dataflow retrieval.
 If you already know, e.g., from the data provider's website or other publications, what dataflows you are looking for, you won't need this step.
-    Yet this section should still be useful as it demonstrates how metadata can be explored using pandas DataFrames.
+    Yet this section is still useful as it demonstrates how metadata can be explored using pandas DataFrames.